Ultimaker 3 3D Printer Review – The Dual Extruder Ultimaker got here!

 The 350gram spools shouldn’t last too long (i guess only good thing about being small) So if you wan’t to support the channel AND get a fruit dryer (that has adjustable temperatures, which is very good, check this out:

-And of course, if you want to check out the Ultimaker in US, here’s the product link:
+And of course, if you want to check out the Ultimaker in US, contact Matterhackers, they will help you out with any questions about the Ultimaker 3D printer.

 And if you are in EU, my To-Go-To supplier is Creative Tools in Sweden.